Desk with Laptop, Calculator, Files and small model of house with epc colours

 For this 1950s property, by referring to the u-value table earlier on this page, we can see the methodology will ordinarily use a u-value of 3.0 W/m2K for doors in this property.

-Replacement doors might cost around £900 each so that's quite a lot of money to invest just for a rating gain.
+Replacement doors might cost around £900 each so that's quite a lot of money to invest for such a small rating gain.

 If you've had your doors replaced recently however, and perhaps if you have documentary evidence avaiable of the u-value, this might help as another measure to increase your rating.